What Is Institutional Accreditation? And Why Is It So Important?

 List of Institutional Accreditation Agencies

-The best institutional accreditors are recognized by both ED and the Council for Higher Education Accreditation (CHEA).
+Most reputable institutional accreditation agencies are recognized by both ED and the Council for Higher Education Accreditation (CHEA), though some agencies have been opting out of CHEA in recent years.

 What Is Programmatic Accreditation?